rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 ### platform

-Get the platform ID for this device
+The platform ID for this device

 To get the value of `platform` call the method like this: